TheOnlyRew/riak_docs/quickstart.md

 }
 ---

-I'm going to pretend that this is a typo fix, authored in the docs_builder repo, hopefully committed against the riak_docs repo.
+this time, I'm going to see about making a new branch in a subtree repo...

 In this tutorial, we'll share some quick start installers for OSX, as well as provide instructions for building a